SpoC: Spoofing Camera Fingerprints: Results

 \subsection{Fooling GAN-image detectors}

 Here, we show that our architecture largely succeeds in removing the peculiar features of GAN images that make them distinguishable from real images.
-To this end, we challenge two CNN-based GAN-image detectors.
-The first one is a general-purpose deep network, Xception \cite{Chollet2017}, which proved to be very effective in several forensics applications, especially for detecting GAN images \cite{Marra2018gan} and video deepfakes \cite{Roessler2019}.
-In addition, we consider the spectrum-based (Spec) classifier\footnote{\url{https://github.com/ColumbiaDVMM/AutoGAN}} proposed in \cite{Zhang2019}, which detects the frequency-domain peaks caused by the up-sampling steps of common GAN pipelines.
-Both detectors are trained on the same dataset used for the proposed method.
-Testing is carried out on $256\times256$-pixel central crop of $10000$ synthetic images.
-In Tab.~\ref{tab:TPR_GAN_detectors}, we show the results of this first experiment.
-Both detectors have a true positive rate (TPR) close to $100\%$, that is, they detect GAN images with near certainty (the same holds for real images, not shown in the table).
-However, after modifying the synthetic images with our attack, the TPRs decrease to $20.85\%$ and $4.83\%$.
-It is also interesting to observe the effect of our attack on the spectra of GAN images (see Fig. \ref{fig:FFT_GAN_images}).
-The spurious peaks almost disappear, making detection virtually impossible.

-In a second experiment, we work on the off-training images generated by the bigGAN architecture.
-Results are reported in Tab.~\ref{tab:TPR_bigGAN_detectors}.
-While Xception keeps detecting GAN images with high accuracy, the spectrum-based classifier provides worse results.
-This is also confirmed by the findings of R\"ossler et al.~\cite{Roessler2019} on the robustness of very deep CNNs, while proving the fragility of the spectrum-based method (Spec).
-Nonetheless, after modifying the images with our generator, Xception's TPR reduces drastically to $2.50\%$.
+It is important to highlight that we do not re-train our model.
+To this end, we challenge five CNN-based GAN-image detectors.
+The first one is the spectrum-based (Spec) classifier proposed in \cite{Zhang2019}, which detects the frequency-domain peaks caused by the up-sampling steps of common GAN pipelines.
+Moreover, we consider a two general-purpose deep networks, Xception \cite{Chollet2017} and ResNet50 \cite{He2016deep}, which proved to be an effective tool for GAN image detection and deepfakes video \cite{Marra2018gan, Roessler2019, Wang2019dec}.
+We also include PatchForensics that is a fully-convolutional patch-based classifier proposed in \cite{Chai2020makes} and FFD (Facial Forgery Detection)~\cite{Dang2020detecting}, a variant of Xception, that includes an attention-based layer, in order to focus on high-frequency details.
+All the detectors are trained on $10000$ synthetic images coming from 5 GAN architectures and $4000$ real images coming from 10 cameras.
+We used the augmentation strategy proposed in \cite{Wang2019dec}, that helped to increase the generalization ability of each detector.
+Testing is carried out on $256\times256$-pixel central crop of $10000$ synthetic images of seen GAN architectures and $4000$ synthetic images of two unseen GAN architectures.
+In Tab.~\ref{tab:TPR_GAN_detectors} (left), we show the results of the experiment with aligned training and test.
+The detectors have a high true positive rate (TPR), sometimes close to $100\%$, that is, they detect GAN images with near certainty.
+They have also good performance on real images with a false positive rate (FPR), not shown in the table, always less than $1\%$.
+However, after modifying the synthetic images with our attack, the TPRs decrease to $3.65\%$ and, $45.69\%$.
+In a second experiment, we work on the off-training images generated by the BigGAN and StyleGAN2 architecture.
+Results are reported in Tab.~\ref{tab:TPR_GAN_detectors} (right).
+Some detectors (Xception, ResNet50 and FFD) keeps detecting GAN images with high accuracy, nonetheless, after modifying the images with our approach, the TPR reduces drastically less than $6\%$.